balopat/balopat.github.io/_posts/2021-10-03-visualizing-commutatitivity.md

 Disclaimer: the function implementation and Mathematica syntax used is very naive, and blows up with larger groups.
 I am open to PRs, contributions, suggestions for improvements!

-Please visit the [Github Discussion for this post](https://github.com/balopat/balopat.github.io/discussions/1) for comments!

 ## Groups acting on sets